-In 2006 former Las Vegas Mayor Oscar Goodman joined more than 1,000 others in signing a climate protection agreement, committing to lower the city’s greenhouse gas emissions 70 percent below the 1990 levels.
+In 2006, former Las Vegas Mayor Oscar Goodman joined more than 1,000 others in signing a climate protection agreement, committing to lower the city’s greenhouse gas emissions 70 percent below the levels recorded in 1990.
 The quickest way to reach this goal was through the widespread adoption of renewable energy.
-The transition began in 2008 and, just last month, the city made a significant step forward with the help of the newly opened Boulder Solar I solar panel farm.
+The transition began in 2008, and, just last month, the city made a significant step forward with the help of the newly opened Boulder Solar I solar panel farm.

 Sensationalist articles published last December were quick to claim that Vegas had switched its entire power grid over to renewable energy.
 While that is the eventual intention, they’re not quite there yet.
 Today, roughly 20% of Nevada Energy’s electricity is generated by clean energy sources, including solar, geothermal, hydro and wind.
 The rest of the state’s energy comes mostly from natural gas, with coal being phased out over the next few years.